allan2/dotenvy/README.md

 A well-maintained fork of the [dotenv](https://github.com/dotenv-rs/dotenv) crate.

+This crate is the suggested alternative for `dotenv` in security advisory [RUSTSEC-2021-0141](https://rustsec.org/advisories/RUSTSEC-2021-0141.html).

 This library loads environment variables from a _.env_ file.
 This is convenient for dev environments.

 ## Components